hestonhoffman/bolt/documentation/configuring_bolt.md

   ...
 ```

-### Plugin configuration
+### Plugin configuration merge strategy

 The `plugins` option accepts a hash where each key is the name of a plugin and its value is a hash of configuration options for the plugin.
-When merging configuration, the configuration for individual plugins is shallow merged.
+When merging configurations, the configuration for individual plugins is shallow merged.

 > **Note:** If a plugin is configured in one file, but is not configured in a file with a higher precedence, the configuration for the plugin will still be present in the merged configuration.

-Setting configuration in a project configuration file:
+For example, given this plugin configuration in a project configuration file:

 ```yaml
 plugins: